A long time ago, in our very own galaxy, there was just a Star Wars movie franchise.

-Rumors that began in 2015 have also pointed to bounty hunter Boba Fett as a candidate for his own movie.
-Reports resurfaced in May indicating Lucasfilm was moving forward with the project, and Logan director James Mangold was reportedly attached.
+Rumors that began in 2015 have pegged bounty hunter Boba Fett as a candidate for his own movie.
+Reports resurfaced in May 2018 claiming that Lucasfilm was moving forward with the project, and that Logan director James Mangold was reportedly attached.
 However, plans for that movie were scuttled in October 2018 once cameras were rolling on The Mandalorian series.